-There are toilets on the carpark, and outside shower right at the spot where you enter or exit the water.
+There are toilets in the carpark, and an outside shower right at the spot where you enter or exit the water.
 The stairs over the rocks make the entry and exit super easy.

 You’ll find many fishing lines during your Gold Coast Seaway diving.
 For your safety, make sure you dive with a knife in case you get entangled.

 The Gold Coast Seaway dive sites (shore dives)

-These descriptions will help you find your way at the site.
+These descriptions will help you find your way around the site.
 And these drawings will help you understand the dive site too.

-But I am not an expert of this area.
+But I am not an expert about this area.
 I highly recommend going with locals first to get to know it before you dive there by yourself.
 Although it’s usually easy to navigate, you must understand how the tide and currents work there.
 Visibility can become a challenge and surfacing in the channel can be very dangerous so it must be avoided.
 If you are not confident, don’t take risks and go with a guide.
 Plus, someone who knows the area should be able to show you small critters that can be hard to spot.